Masterminds/glide/README.md

 # Glide: Vendor Package Management for Golang

-Are you used to tools such as Cargo, npm, Composer, Nuget, Pip, Maven, Bunder, or other modern package managers?
+Are you used to tools such as Cargo, npm, Composer, Nuget, Pip, Maven, Bundler, or other modern package managers?
 If so, Glide is the comparable Go tool.

 *Manage your vendor and vendored packages with ease.* Glide is a tool for